ethui/ethui/README.md

 - no annoying popups for confirmations, gas estimates, etc (they'll come, but opt-in)
 - no need to "Reset your Account" to reset the `nonce`

-This will change soon, but we're debating ideas on how this could also be done better, such as:
+This will change [very very soon](https://github.com/iron-wallet/iron/pull/185) thought, but more future work will include:

-- Allow connection to private keys in 3rd party encryption software (GPG, KeyPass, ...)
+- other 3rd party encryption software (e.g.: GPG)
-- Support multiple wallets
+- Hardware wallets
-- Retain a dev-only wallet where security would still be opted-out of
+- WalletConnect

 ---

 ## Installing

 1. Check the latest [release][releases]
+2. Download the appropriate binary for your architecture, and set it up in your `$PATH`
-2. Download `extension.zip` and manually install it in your browser (currently tested on Google Chrome, more to come soon):
+3. Download `extension.zip` and manually install it in your browser (currently tested on Google Chrome, more to come soon):
-   2.1.
+   3.1.
 Extract the zip file
-   2.2. go to `chrome://extensions`
+   3.2. go to `chrome://extensions`
-   2.3. enable `Developer mode` (upper right corner) 2.4.
+   3.3. enable `Developer mode` (upper right corner) 3.4.
 Load unpacked -> choose the directory you extracted from the ZIP file
-3. Download the appropriate binary for your architecture, and set it up in your `$PATH`
 4. Run `iron`.

 ---

 ## Contributing

-Pull Requests & Issues are more than welcome!
-If you have a bug to report, or a feature to suggest, please open an issue.
-Search through currently open issues for suggestions on where you may be able to contribute (particularly the [`good-first-issue`][good-first-issue] label).

-Read on for a concrete guide on how to get set up.
+Check out the [Contribution Guide][./CONTRIBUTING.md]

+## Building from source

 ### Requirements